-Along the coach routes were inns or change stations,15 to 30 miles apart, where fresh horses replaced tired ones.
-A bugle carried on the coach was always blown as the coach approached an inn, changing station or town stopping place.
+Under James Rutherford's management from 1861, the company quickly established its supremacy over other coaching lines.
+Along the coach routes were inns or change stations, at 15 to 30 mile intervals, where fresh horses replaced tired ones.
+A bugle carried on the coach was always blown as they approached an inn, change station or town stopping place.
 The horses were strong and bred for the purpose.
-Five horses matched by colour were harnessed for the eight-passenger coaches, a formation devised by Rutherford for Cobb & Co.
-Two horses were used as "polers" for the heavy work in the back row, while three horses were the leaders to "make the pace".
-The centre horse in the front row was the leader and played a major part in steering the coach.
-The coach travelled quickly over smooth level roads, but because of streams without bridges, hill country and sandy plains, their average speed on the majority of routes was only about 6 or 7 miles per hour.
+Five horses matched by colour were harnessed for the eight-passenger coaches, a formation devised by Rutherford for Cobb and Co.

 After 1902, Cobb & Co.'s diminishing profits were attributed to drought conditions, extensions to the railways in Queensland and the introduction of the motor car and later the aeroplane.
 The last horsedrawn Cobb & Co coach service to operate was in Queensland between Surat and Yeulba (now Yuleba) on 14 August 1924.
 After that the company only operated motor vehicles until it went into voluntary dissolution in 1929.

 It is believed that the Museum's coach was last on the road at Blackall in Queensland, although the Museum acquired it from Narrabri, New South Wales, in 1936.
 In the mid 1950s half of the coach was painted in the New South Wales Cobb & Co livery of red and straw, to give an impression of its appearance in service.
 Although this resulted in a strange hybrid object, we are thankful today that at least half of the coach is in 'as found' condition, its original fabric not obliterated by modern paint.